markabrahams/node-net-snmp/README.md

 Returns the agent's singleton `Forwarder` instance, which holds a list of registered proxies that specify context-based forwarding to remote hosts.

-## agent.close ()
+## agent.close (callback)

-Closes the agent's listening socket, ending the operation of the agent.
+Closes the agent's listening socket(s), ending the operation of the agent.
+The optionnal `callback` parameter is a callback function of the form `function (socket)`, which will be called once for each socket that the agent is listening on, after the socket is closed.
+The `socket` argument will be given as an object triple of `address`, `family` and `port`.

 # Authorizer Module